Animal mummy: Egyptian beliefs about animals

-Throughout the history of ancient Egypt, animals were highly respected.
-In no other culture have animals been as influential in so many aspects of life, nor has any culture depicted animals so often in their artwork or writing.
-It is estimated that two in every four or five Egyptian hieroglyphs relates to animals.
+Throughout the history of Ancient Egypt, animals were highly respected.
+According to Egyptologist Herman te Velde, in few other cultures have animals been as influential in so many aspects of life, nor has any culture depicted animals so often in their artwork or writing.
+It is estimated that one in every four or five Egyptian hieroglyphs relates to animals.
 Egyptians believed that animals were crucial to both physical and spiritual survival—vital to physical survival because they were a major source of food and to spiritual survival based on how well a person treated animals during their life on earth.
-Some animals were considered to be literal incarnations of the deities, and therefore, it is understandable why Egyptians would have wanted to hold such animals in the highest regard, giving them a proper burial through mummification.
-The Egyptian religion taught of life after death.
+Some animals were considered to be literal incarnations of the deities; therefore, it is understandable why Egyptians would have wanted to hold such animals in the highest regard, giving them a proper burial through mummification.
 In order to determine a person's admittance or denial to the afterlife, the deities would ask a series of judgment questions.
 One of these crucial questions would be whether they had mistreated any animals during their life on earth.
 Because of this religious belief, the killing of an animal was considered a serious crime punishable by death.
-Diodorus Siculus, a Greek historian from the first century B.C., witnessed the lynching of a Roman who had accidentally killed a cat during a visit to Egypt.
+Diodorus Siculus, a Greek historian from the first century BCE, witnessed the lynching of a Roman who had accidentally killed a cat during a visit to Egypt.
 Understandably, this punishment frightened many Egyptians to the point that if one would happen upon a dead animal, they would flee from it as to avoid the accusation of being its killer.